Merkoba/Meltdown/README.md

 ## GUI Toolkit

-Python comes bundled with the `Tkinter` library which is a wrapper around `Tcl`.
+Python comes bundled with the `tkinter` library which is a wrapper around `Tcl`.

-This should just work after installing Python normally.
+This should just-work after installing Python normally.

+It should work in different operating systems (cross-platform).

 It doesn't depend on a browser engine or a proprietary toolkit.

-Which means Meltdown is able to run in many environments.
+This means Meltdown is able to run in many environments in a lightweight manner.

+(Only tested on Linux for now)

 ---